Oral Cancer Screenings – McKinney, TX

 Saving Lives with Oral Cancer Screenings

 Although not as common as other cancers like breast or prostate cancer, oral cancer is deadly.
 This year, 53,000 people are expected to be newly diagnosed with oral cancer.
 Out of them, only a little more than half will likely survive to five years.
 At OakBrook Dental & Orthodontics, we are doing our part to change that.
-At your routine checkup appointment twice every year, our dentists perform a simple oral cancer screening as your first line of detection for this disease.
+At your routine checkup appointment twice every year, our dentists perform simple oral cancer screenings at our McKinney, TX dental office as your first line of detection for this disease.

 What are the signs and symptoms of oral cancer?